 The learning programme will in any event cover relevant developments at the bank and in the financial sector, corporate governance in general and in the financial sector in particular, the duty of care towards customers, integrity, IT infrastructure, risk management, financial reporting and audit.
 Every member of the supervisory board will take part in the programme and meet the requirements for lifelong learning.
 The assessment of the effectiveness of the programme of lifelong learning will be part of the annual evaluation performed by the supervisory board.

-A collective permanent education and training (PE) programme for the members of the Supervisory Board is in place.
+A collective permanent education (PE) programme for the members of the Supervisory Board is in place.
 The PE programme covers the following main themes (i) developments at the bank and in the financial sector, (ii) corporate governance in general and in the financial sector, (iii) duty of care towards customers, (iv) integrity, (v) risk management, (vi) financial reporting, and (vii) audits.
-The programme is structured around ING's key strategic priorities and is approved and executed on an annual basis.
-It provides for collective Supervisory Board PE knowledge/education sessions on at least a quarterly basis.
+The programme is structured around ING's key strategic priorities and it provides for collective Supervisory Board PE knowledge/education sessions on at least a quarterly basis.
 These may also be in the form of so-called deep dives or thematic sessions.
 Thought leaders and experts are invited to speak on various topics.
-As part of their annual self-evaluation, Supervisory Board members may also request further training or education on specific topics for inclusion in the following year's PE programme.
+As part of their annual self-evaluation, Supervisory Board members may also request further training or education on specific topics for inclusion in the following year'sPE programme.

-Furthermore, each Supervisory Board member follows a tailor-made introduction programme after their appointment to become familiar with ING, its stakeholders and context, particular topics and their role as a Supervisory Board member.
-Details about the most relevant topics that were discussed at the 2021 Supervisory Board knowledge/educational sessions can be found in the 'Supervisory Board report' of the 2021 Annual Report.
+Furthermore, each Supervisory Board member follows a tailor-made introduction programme after their appointment to familiarise them with ING, its stakeholders and context, particular topics and their role as a Supervisory Board member.
+Details about the most relevant topics that were discussed at the 2020 Supervisory Board knowledge/educational sessions can be found in the 'Supervisory Board report' chapter of the 2020 Annual Report.